-Moreover, RUP is tightly integrated with other modeling software, like Rational Rose.
+RUP is tightly integrated with other Rational softwares, such as Rational Rose.
 The later allowed us to gain the full benefits of the UML, by working, phase by phase, on the Use-Case, Analysis and Design, Deployment and Implementation models.

-B. Use Case Model
+Use Case Model

 A set of comprehensive use case diagrams were depicted during this phase of the project.
 For the sake of simplicity, we have not shown the whole set of diagrams.
-Use case diagrams added more power to the requirements gathering.
-They allowed us to validate scenarios and facilitated communication between analysts and users, and between analysts and clients.
+Use case diagrams add more power to the requirements gathering.
+They let us visualize use cases and facilitate communication between analysts and users, and between analysts and clients.

-C. Analysis and Design Model
+Analysis and Design Model

-As the system interacts with users and possibly with other systems (e.g. Service Provider), the objects that make up the MONASIDRE system go through necessary changes to accommodate the interactions.
+As the system interacts with users and possibly with other systems (e.g. Service Provider), the objects that make up the MONASIDRE system go through necessary changes to acommodate the interactions.
+The mechanism in UML which models changes is State diagrams.
+An Activity diagram is designed to be a simplified look at what happens during an operation or a process.
+It's an extension of the state diagram.
 The state diagram shows the states of an object and represents activities as arrows connecting the states.
-The activity diagram highlights the activities.
-State and activity diagrams describing particular scenarios/states of MONASIDRE are depicted in the Figure 3 and Figure 4.
+The activity diagram highlight the activities.
+State and Activity diagrams describing particular scenarios/states of MONASIDRE are depicted in the Figure 3.

-Once the use cases were identified and defined, we focused our attention on the class structure and object interactions that implement the system behavior.
+When the use cases of a project have been identified and defined, we had a good idea of what the MONASIDRE system does.
+Then we focused our attention on the class structure and object interactions that implement the system behavior.
 Class diagrams illustrate the static structure of objects and relationships in an object-oriented system.
-Out of 300 classes, forming the framework, an excerpt is shown in the Figure 5.
+The main classes of the MONASIDRE platform are drawn in the Figure 4.
 This is the minimal sub-set of the set of classes that were defined within the project.